-Theorem 0.16.
-The relations <, >, \leq , and \geq are linear orderings of \mathbb{Z} .
+Theorem 0.20.
+The relations <, >, \le , and \ge are linear orderings of \mathbb{Z} .

-Our "proof" relies on some unspoken assumptions: in particular, the arithmetic on \mathbb{Z} that we described before.
+Our "proof" must rely on some unspoken assumptions: in particular, the arithmetic on \mathbb{Z} that we described before.
 Try to identify where these assumptions are used, because when you write your own proofs, you have to ask yourself constantly: Where am I using unspoken assumptions?
-In such places, either the assertion must be something accepted by the audience,4 or you have to cite a reference your audience accepts, or you have to prove it explicitly.
+In such places, either the assertion must be something accepted by the audience,3 or you have to cite a reference your audience accepts, or you have to prove it explicitly.
 It's beyond the scope of this course to discuss these assumptions in detail, but you should at least try to find them.

 Proof.
 We show that < is linear; the rest are proved similarly.
+First we show that < is total. \Box